 The Catchment Solutions team specialises in monitoring and evaluating the effectiveness of fishways at passing the full suite of fish species and size classes.

-- Fishway trap sampling
+- Fishway sampling

 Fish barrier prioritisation – GIS analysis